 - If your situation is a medical emergency that requires immediate care, call 911.

-- Canker sores and other abrasions can also become infected.
-Contact your dentist if you have any open wound in your mouth that is infected, or has not healed in over two weeks.
+Canker sores, abrasions and other lingering mouth sores can also become infected.
+Contact your dentist if you have any open wound in your mouth that has not healed after two weeks.